AlbertGBena/RaProM/README.md

 	numpy , version 1.14.5 or later until 1.19.

-	miepython, version 1.3.0 or later
+	miepython, version 1.3.0 or later (matplotlib is necessary for this library works)

-	netCDF4, version 1.2.7 or later
+	netCDF4, version 1.2.7 or later(cftime is necessary for this library works)

 The script works with the MRR raw archives.

+The libraries can be installed with pip, using these sentences:

+	pip install numpy
+	pip install miepython
+	pip install netCDF4
+	pip install matplotlib
+	pip install cftime

 ## How to cite